Discworld Features

 — where djinn have cellphones

 Discworld has a gazillion features.
 As an LPMud it uses the LPC programming language which was designed specifically for MUDs.
-This means that while many MUDs have a very small number of coders who develop new features and a lot of builders who just script areas, all of Discworld's creators write code, every room, every object, can be a little different.
+This means that while many MUDs have a very small number of coders who develop new features and a lot of builders who just script areas, all of Discworld's creators write code, which means that every room, every object, can be a little different.

 In addition to using LPC, from the outset Discworld MUD has always valued features over performance.
 In the early days this meant that the lag was legendary.
 However computers have become so many orders of magnitude faster that now Discworld is exceptionally feature rich and relatively lag free.